Finiteness properties of automorphism spaces of manifolds with finite fundamental group: Finiteness properties of diffeomorphism groups

 To prove the former, recall that the genus of $(M_g,\ell_{M_g})$ agrees with the maximal number of disjointly embedded copies of $e\colon S^n\times S^n\backslash D^{2n}\hookrightarrow M_g$, such that the map $(\ell_{M_g}\circ e)\colon S^n\times S^n\backslash \mr{int}(D^{2n})\ra B$ is nullhomotopic.
 Since $W_{g,1} = (S^n\times S^n)^{\sharp g}\backslash \mr{int}(D^{2n})$ has genus $g$ and there is an evident embedding $e':W_{g,1}\hookrightarrow M_g=M\sharp (S^n\times S^n)^{\sharp g}$, it suffices to show that the map $(\ell_{M_g} \circ e')$ is null-homotopic.
 This follows directly from the proof of \cref{lem:lambda-str-unique}.

-To establish the assumptions (i)--(iii) in \cref{thm:stable-finiteness}, we use \eqref{equ:homotopy-groups-B}.
-Since $B\mr{O}(2n)$ has finitely generated homotopy groups and $\pi_k(M)$ is finite for $k\le 2$, assumptions (i) and (ii) are clearly satisfied.
-Finiteness of $\pi_k(M)$ also implies that we have an equivalence
+To establish the hypotheses (i)--(iii) of \cref{thm:stable-finiteness}, we use \eqref{equ:homotopy-groups-B}.
+Since $B\mr{O}(2n)$ has f.g.\ homotopy groups and $\pi_k(M)$ is finite for $k\le 1$ and f.g.\ for $k=2$, assumptions (i) and (ii) are clearly satisfied.
+Postnikov $2$-truncation, the twisted Euler class and the Pontryagin classes further induce a map to a generalised Eilenberg--MacLane-space where the action of $\pi_1(B)\cong \pi_1(M)$ on $\pi_2(B)\otimes\bQ$ is the usual one and the action on $\pi_*(BO(2n))\otimes\bQ=\bQ[2n]\oplus\bigoplus_{1\le i\le n-1}\bQ[4i]$ is via the map $B\ra BO(2n)$.
+This map is an equivalence in view of \eqref{equ:homotopy-groups-B}, so assumption (iii) is satisfied and \cref{thm:stable-finiteness} applies. \end{proof}